dilininisansala/dilininisansala/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=dilininisansala&label=Profile%20views&color=0e75b6&style=flat" alt="dilininisansala" /> </p>
 <h3 align="left">About Me:</h3>
-<p>QA Engineer with nearly 5+ years of experience in an agile development environment for Web based and Mobile application testing.
+<p>QA Engineer with nearly 5+ years of experience in an Agile development environment for Web based and Mobile application testing.
 I have worked on nearly 15 projects and those are ranging from small-scale to medium-scale projects.
-And also hands-on experience in the Test Life Cycle, testing techniques and enjoy working with dynamic teams with challenging projects.
-Skilled in bug tracking, test case writing, documentation handling, Regression testing, Functional testing and Compatibility testing.</p>
+And also hands-on experience in the test life cycle, testing techniques and enjoy working with dynamic teams with challenging projects.
+Skilled in bug tracking, test case writing, documentation handling, Regression testing, Functional testing and Compatibility testing and so on.</p>

 <h3 align="left">Skills:</h3>
 <ul>